ksears12/Turtles/README.md

 # S24_roboticsII
 ROS2 Workspace for S24 RoboticsII

+For robot issues, please refer to [this document](https://www.overleaf.com/read/jckcnqkwytvb#22a42e).

 ## Fork the repository

 Press the `Fork` on the page and fork the repo to your account.
 This will create a repository with exact same content in your github account.